DavidRdgz/multree/README.md

 ```

 That should fit out multivariate decision tree.
 In this case we have constructed
 a supprt vector tree.

+*Testing*

 Now we can make some silly predictions (silly because we fit the tree with this data),

 ```
 > p  <- m.predict(dt, X)